 If you choose to ignore this sage advice, as soon as you feel bad GO TO DOCTOR.
 Quarantine and move to a room all by yourself.
 Otherwise, your partner will catch the flipping flu and then who will take care of you?
 Saddle up it’s going to be a bumpy ride filled with all sorts of unpleasantness.

 For starters a sore throat comes calling complete with coughing.
 A whiskey and honey will not cure this.
 Be ready for foreign unknown substances that come from out of nowhere.
 Items that you will not be able to name.
 Little boys would probably be interested but no one else.
-Locate a case of tissue and keep it handy because your going to need it.
+Locate a case of tissue and keep it handy because you’re going to need it.

 Get ready for night sweats and headaches that will make you want to be a frequent shopper at the local hospital.
 Fear not, as resigned as you may become for relief at the hospital, the effects are short-lived.
 The fluids will lure you into thinking that you are feeling better.
 Just sit back and relax, flipping flu is not through torturing you yet.